 The Pilot Type Sleep Apnea Mask

-All the new masks include a special safety valve to allow the patient to continue breathing when a power failure occurs.
+All the new masks include a special safety valve to allow the patient to continue breathing should a power failure occur.
 When the pump is running, pressure holds the valve shut.
 In a power failure situation, as the pressure falls, the valve opens allowing normal breathing through that valve.
 The valve needs cleaning regularly as does the mask.

 The full mask is very claustrophobic to use for most people.
 The wide straps are very constraining, but they do have a quick release cord.
 The noise level can be higher with this sort though.

 The Bubble Mask for Sleep Apnea

 I was unable to use a nasal mask as my nasal passages are blocked, and couldn't get a full-face (pilot type) to seal due to my irregular shaped broken nose.

 I was lucky to be given this mask as it's very costly, and not generally available.
 It was a bit scary at first sight, but fitted perfectly and was extremely comfortable to use.
 It wasn't as claustrophobic as I thought it would be.
 Ideal for scaring the kids though just joking.